 “I hear what you’re saying, and I appreciate that feedback.
 I want to make sure I’m super clear on the issue — could you give me an example or two of a time when I fell short of those expectations?
 That’ll help me make a plan to do better in the future.”

 “I see what you mean, and thank you for pointing that out to me.
 Can you help me make a list of a few ways I might get better at that this year?”

-Those five steps — setting goals, listing accomplishments, coming up with questions, asking for what you want, and responding positively to feedback — will help you feel really prepared for your performance review so you can get the most out of it.
-Good luck (not that you need it).
+Those five steps — setting goals, listing accomplishments, coming up with questions, asking for what you want, and accepting feedback — will help you feel really prepared for your performance review so you can get the most out of it.
+Good luck — not that you need it.